Henry Smith (Wisconsin politician)

 Henry Smith (July 22, 1838 – September 16, 1916) was an American millwright, architect, builder, and politician from Milwaukee, Wisconsin.
 He served one term in the U.S. House of Representatives, representing Wisconsin's 4th congressional district as a member of the Union Labor Party during the 50th United States Congress (1887-1889).
-He previously served in the Wisconsin State Assembly as a socialist, during the 1878 term.
-In addition to his runs for office on the Union Labor and Socialist tickets, at various other times in his career he ran for office on the Greenback, Populist, or Democratic Party tickets.
+He previously served in the Wisconsin State Assembly as a socialist, during the 1878 term, and served two years as Milwaukee city comptroller, elected on the Democratic Party ticket.
+He also served 25 years as a member of the Milwaukee Common Council, scattered between 1868 and 1916.
+In addition to his elections on the Union Labor, Socialist, and Democratic tickets, at various other times in his career he ran for office on the Greenback and Populist tickets.

 Early life and career

 Smith was born in Baltimore, Maryland, on July 22, 1838.
 He moved with his parents to Massillon, Ohio, and then in 1844 to Milwaukee in the Wisconsin Territory.
 He attended the Milwaukee public schools, and from the ages of 13 to 17 apprenticed as a bookbinder.
 His brother taught him the millwrighting trade in which he worked until he entered politics.